dplassgit/d2lang/docs/overview.md

 ```
 a = 3
 // a = "hi"      // compile-time error beause 'a' is forever an INT
-// b = a == true // compile-time error because int and bool cannot be compared.
+// b = a == true // compile-time error because INT and BOOL cannot be compared.
 ```